progit/progit/en/02-git-basics/01-chapter2.markdown

     $ git log --after=2008-06-01 --before=2008-07-01

-the time defaults to the time at which the command is run.
+the time defaults to the time at which the command is run on your computer.
 For example when the above command is executed at 09:00, then the result is usually equivalent to doing:

     $ git log --after="2008-06-01 09:00:00" \
       --before="2008-07-01 09:00:00"

 More precisely: Actually in this case Git considers the time-offset from UTC to stay the same for the whole year.
-Offset-changes from UTC will not be considered.
-The time that will be considered, is the same time as when the command is run, including the identical timezone offset from UTC.
-Therefore when the above (date-only) command is run in December in Paris at local time `2009-12-14T09:00:00+0100`, then the result is equivalent to doing:
+Offset-changes from UTC will not be considered: The time that will be considered is the same time as when the command is run, including the identical timezone offset from UTC.
+Therefore when the above (date-only) command is run in December in Berlin at local time `2009-12-14T09:00:00+0100`, then the result is equivalent to doing:

     $ git log --after="2008-06-01T09:00:00+0100" \
       --before="2008-07-01T09:00:00+0100"

-even though `2008-06-01T09:00:00+0100` would actually be 10:00 in June in Paris:
+even though `2008-06-01T09:00:00+0100` would actually be 10:00 in June in Berlin (because of Daylight Saving Time):

  `2008-06-01T10:00:00+0200`.